-Hundreds of thousands of humans organize Albuquerque’s balloon celebration every year, but Mother Nature is the real head honcho.
-Since primo weather conditions are essential for balloon safety, and New Mexico’s weather can be famously temperamental, be prepared for event cancellations.
+Hundreds of thousands of humans organize Albuquerque’s balloon festival every year, but Mother Nature is the real head honcho.
+Since calm weather conditions are crucial for pilot and balloon safety, and New Mexico’s weather can be famously temperamental—especially if there are freakish conditions affecting it, like in 2022 when Hurricane Ian’s aftermath resulted in cloudy skies and rain for Albuquerque and several events were called off—be prepared for event cancellations.

-Plan your stay to include at least two mass ascensions, which are the festival’s best highlight.
-That way, if one ascension gets nixed due to stormy skies, there’s a good chance you’ll see the next one.
+Plan your stay to include at least two mass ascensions and two night glows, the festival’s best events.
+That way, if one ascension or glow gets nixed due to stormy skies, there’s a good chance you’ll see the next one.

-Where to Camp (or Glamp) in View of the Balloons
+Where to RV, Camp, or Glamp in View of the Balloons

 Like Burning Man, this festival draws outdoor enthusiasts.
 Have a Volkswagen bus or camper van?
 There’s a “Buses and Balloons” campsite ($5 per day) just for you at Alameda Little League Field.
 Watch the balloons overhead without ever leaving your campsite, or take a short stroll on a dedicated path to the Balloon Fiesta Park.

-There’s nothing like sitting in congested festival traffic to ruin your merry mood.
-Avoid the traffic buzzkill by purchasing park and ride tickets (in advance and online only) for the event shuttles.
-Available at three locations around the city, you’ll be at the balloon park in no time and, more importantly, back at your car quickly when you’ve had your fill of hot air balloon watching.
+There’s nothing like sitting in congested balloon festival traffic to ruin your merry mood.
+Avoid the traffic buzzkill by purchasing park and ride tickets (from $22-$25 per adult and includes admission) in advance and online only for the event shuttles.
+Available at three locations around the city, you’ll be at the launch field in no time and, more importantly, back at your car quickly when you’ve had your fill of hot air balloon watching.